Carrot Orange Ginger Soup

 Updated with some new pictures, additional text, and recipe re-write (originally posted March 13, 2017).

 If you’re still dealing with cold, snowy weather like we have been here in Alberta, you’ll want to try out this soup; it will warm you up in a hurry!
-It’s also good for any weather when you are in the mood for soup.
+It’s also great for any weather when you are in the mood for soup.

 All the ingredients in the soup.
-Amounts and Full Instructions listed below in the recipe card.
+Amounts and full Instructions listed below in the recipe card.